-St. Anthony of Padua – Agassiz, British Columbia
+St. Anthony of Padua Catholic Church – Agassiz, British Columbia

 St. Anthony of Padua parish is located in the friendly country atmosphere of the town of Agassiz, B.C.
 Our first church building was built in 1913, but previous to that, the Catholic settlers attended Mass at the First Nations Mission Church of Immaculate Conception at Seabird Island.
 The Oblate missionaries traveled up and down the Fraser River, serving the communities on a regular basis.
 The Hop Yard Industry provided much employment to the communities during this period, especially to the First Nations from Chehalis and Harrison Mills.
 Mass was celebrated there, and as well at Seabird Island.
 Several baptisms were performed in the Hop Yard, until it ceased operations in the early 1950’s.